What you'll learn

 Field value

-The property name is the value of the text input, which we get with getFieldValue:
+The property name is the value of the text input, which is fetched via getFieldValue:

 const name = block.getFieldValue('MEMBER_NAME');